pustotnik/zenmake/docs/buildconf.rst

             Means that the task has a C code.
 Optional.
         :cxx:
             Means that the task has a C++ code.
 Optional.
+        :stlib:
+            Means that result of the task is a static library.
+Type of code is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+        :shlib:
+            Means that result of the task is a shared library.
+Type of code is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+        :program:
+            Means that result of the task is an executable file.
+Type of code is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
         :runcmd:
             Means that the task has parameter ``run`` and should run some command.
 It's optional because ZenMake detects this feature